Elementary equivalence and diffeomorphism groups of smooth manifolds: Introduction

 then there is a manifold that is homeomorphic to $M$ but not diffeomorphic to $M$. \end{cor}

-As an application of Corollary~\ref{cor:exotic}, there is a sentence which asserts ``I am an exotic $4$--sphere".
+As an application of Corollary~\ref{cor:exotic}, there is a sentence which asserts ``there exists an exotic $4$--sphere".
 Verifying the validity of the sentence $\epsilon_M$ in a diffeomorphism group appears practically impossible; see~\cite{KdlN23}.

 Finally, we record the following curiosity.
 See Proposition~\ref{prop:compact-noncompact} and paragraphs following it for details.